MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/import-process/customize-process.md

 ### Export and import a process

-1. From the **Processes** tab, click the ellipsis (...) to open the context menu for the Hosted XML process that you want to export.
+1. From the **Processes** tab, select the ellipsis (...) to open the shortcut menu for the Hosted XML process that you want to export.
 You can export only Hosted XML processes.

     > [!div class="mx-imgBorder"]
     > ![Process page > Export Hosted XML process menu option ](media/export-process.png)